lt-www/www-ltr/data/md/press.md

 - _Album Of The Week_ on [Radio National Breakfast][20], 25 July 2011
 - _Album Of The Week_ on Radio Australia, 12 September 2011
 - _Album Of The Month_ in The Melbourne Magazine, The Age, September 2011
+- Longlisted for **The Australian Music Prize** 2011
 - Featured in [_Ten New Female Artists To Get Excited About_][24] in Rolling Stone Magazine, November 2011